amaranth-lang/amaranth/docs/guide.rst

     port_o = Signal(4)
     m.submodules += IOBufferInstance(port, o=port_o)

-In the tristatable output configuration, the buffer combinationally drives the port by a value :py:`o` if :py:`oe` is asserted, and does not drive (leaves in a high-impedance state, or tristates) the port otherwise:
+In the tristatable output configuration, the buffer instance combinationally drives the port by a value :py:`o` if :py:`oe` is asserted, and does not drive (leaves in a high-impedance state, or tristates) the port otherwise:

 .. testcode::